 For Indian classical musicians, mastering the craft requires years of diligent training.
 A practice reliant on oral communication, disciples embark on the lifelong journey of working intimately with a guru, who guides them on their unique path.
 Like most artists in this field, Arushi Jain started lessons as a young child in New Delhi, studying music at the prestigious Prayag Hindustani Music School and Ravi Shankar Institute.
-Now based in Brooklyn, the 27-year-old multi-instrumentalist’s training remains a core part of her discipline – she still listens to the same compositions over and over again in order to memorise them.
+The 27-year-old multi-instrumentalist’s training remains a core part of her discipline – she still listens to the same compositions over and over again in order to memorise them.
 However, her trajectory has been less clear-cut.

 “I don’t consider myself a ‘real’ Indian classical musician,” Jain says, reflecting on the road she has chosen.
 From learning different singing styles with a range of teachers to experimenting with new instruments along the way, Jain has distanced herself from the customs of her Indian classical counterparts.
 “It’s not my reality,” she explains.
 “My life doesn’t enable me to dedicate all my time to this [style of] music, which is the kind of commitment you need when you’re learning to understand this world in a deeper way.”
 Indeed, singing is just one of Jain’s areas of expertise: after studying Computer Science at Stanford University, she now works as an infrastructure engineer by day.